krisives/krisives.github.io/_posts/2016-10-07-preparing-for-assembly-cup.markdown

 Check out the [asmcup/runtime](https://github.com/asmcup/runtime) for the VM, Compiler, and some other tools.

 More info soon once the Sandbox code is pushed so you can test your robot in a mock world.

+**EDIT** Just to be clear this is not my secret project!
+I'm still under NDA for that.